 Since then, population growth has been slowing, and along with it the doubling time.
 In this visualisation we have used the UN projections to show how the doubling time is projected to change until the end of this century.
 By 2100, it will once again have taken approximately 100 years for the population to double to a predicted 10.8 billion.

 This visualization provides an additional perspective on population growth: the number of years it took to add one billion to the global population.
-Also shown in this figure is the number of years projected up to 11 billion based on the UN’s ‘medium variant’ projection.
+This is based on the 2022 revision of world population estimates from the UN Population Division.

-This visualization shows again how the population growth rate has changed dramatically through time.
-It wasn’t until 1803 that the world reached its first billion; it then took another 124 years to reach two billion.
-By the third billion, this period had reduced to 33 years, reduced further to 15 years to reach four.
-The period of fastest growth occurred through 1975 to 2011, taking only 12 years to increase by one billion for the 5th, 6th, and 7th.
+This visualization shows again how the population growth rate has changed dramatically over time.
+It wasn’t until 1805 that the world reached its first billion; it then took another 120 years to reach two billion.
+By the third billion, this period had reduced to 35 years, reduced further to 14 years to reach four.
+The period of fastest growth occurred from 1974 to 2011, taking only 12 to 13 years to increase by one billion for the 5th, 6th, and 7th.

 The world has now surpassed this peak rate of growth, and the period between each billion is expected to continue to rise.
-It’s estimated to take approximately 13 years to reach eight billion in 2024; a further 14 years to reach 9 billion in 2038; 18 years to reach 10 billion in 2056, and a further 32 years to reach the 11th billion in 2088.
+It’s estimated to take approximately 14 years to reach nine billion in 2024, and a further 21 years to reach 10 billion in 2058.
+The latest UN medium projection expects that the world will not reach 11 billion people this century: it projects the population to peak at 10.4 billion in 2086 before falling again.

-Most people always lived in Asia: today it represents 60% of the global population; two hundred years ago it was 68%.
+Most people always lived in Asia: today it represents 60% of the global population; in 1800 it was 69%.
 If you want to see the relative distribution across the world regions in more detail you can check the ‘Relative’ box.

 The distribution of the world population is expected to change significantly over the 21st century.
 We discuss projections of population by region here.